CS5008-Khoury/Project-Fib-Comparison/instructions/README.md

 * Conclusions / Reflection - Mainly a reflection / lessons learned, but ties up your final report with the key takeaway experiences.

+> [!NOTE]
-> We ask that you use the ACM Format for references as you have used in your previous assignments.
+> 1. We ask that you use the ACM Format for references as you have used in your previous assignments.
+> 2. For the pseudo code, we aren't going to hold you to a set format, though we encourage you to follow on close the ones provided in class examples.

 ## 📝 Grading Rubric
 For this assignment, you will *submit* to canvas by providing a link to your github classroom repository (there is no gradescope submission).